"We do not appreciate being experimented on": Developer and Researcher Views on the Ethics of Experiments on Open-Source Projects: Survey Results

 \subsection{Ethics Concerns}

 The second part of the survey was about possible ethics concerns in isolation.
 The respondents were asked to rate these concerns on a 7-point scale, ranging from 1 = no concern to 7 = extreme concern.
+This directly reflects our first research question, of what developers care about.
+The results also pertain to the second research question by comparing the answers of developers to those of researchers.

-We present them here in groups of related concerns.
-The order in which they appeared in the survey is given by the question numbers.
+We present the results in separate subsections that each contains a set of questions related to the same general concern.
+Note that in the survey there was no such structure, and in some cases the questions appeared in a different order.
+The original order is given by the question numbers.